Carl Yastrzemski

 Carl Michael Yastrzemski Sr. (/jəˈstrɛmski/ yə-STREM-skee; born August 22, 1939), nicknamed "Yaz", is an American former professional baseball player who played his entire 23-year career with the Boston Red Sox of Major League Baseball (MLB).
 He started his career primarily as a left fielder, but also played 33 games as a third baseman.
 Later in his career, he was mainly a first baseman and designated hitter.

-Yastrzemski is an 18-time All-Star, the possessor of seven Gold Gloves, a member of the 3,000 hit club, and the first American League player in that club to also accumulate over 400 home runs.
+Yastrzemski is an 18-time All-Star, the possessor of seven Gold Gloves, a member of the 3,000 hit club, and the first American League (AL) player in that club to also accumulate over 400 home runs.
 He is second on the all-time list for games played, and third for total at-bats.
 He is the Red Sox's all-time leader in career RBIs, runs, hits, singles, doubles, total bases, and games played, and is third on the team list for home runs, behind Ted Williams and David Ortiz.
 He was elected to the Baseball Hall of Fame in 1989 in his first year of eligibility.

 In Yastrzemski achieved a peak in his career, leading the Red Sox to the American League pennant for the first time in over two decades and being voted the 1967 American League MVP.
 Yastrzemski also won the Triple Crown that year, something not accomplished again in the Major Leagues until Miguel Cabrera did so in 2012.

 Early life

 Yastrzemski was born in Southampton, New York, to Karol Yastrzemski (anglicized to Carl) and Hattie Skonieczny.
 Both his parents were of a Polish background, and young Carl was bilingual from an early age.
 Raised on his father's potato farm, Carl played on sandlot baseball teams with his father, who, he maintains, was a better athlete than he was.
+Yastrzemski also played Little League Baseball, and became the first Little League player to be inducted into the Baseball Hall of Fame.
 He graduated in 1957 from Bridgehampton School.
-Yastrzemski also played Little League Baseball, and became the first Little League player to be inducted into the Baseball Hall of Fame.
-He attended Notre Dame on a basketball scholarship (his career Long Island high school scoring mark at Bridgehampton broke one previously held by Jim Brown) briefly before embarking on his baseball career.
+During his time there he was a successful three sport athlete participating in football, basketball and baseball.
+Yastrzemski was a career .512 hitter, he also threw a no-hitter with 18 strikeouts in the 1957 Suffolk Championship baseball game in 1957.
+He also set the Suffolk County record for most points in a varsity basketball season the same year.
+During his senior basketball season he set the Bridgehampton scoring record previously held by Jim Brown.
+He attended Notre Dame on a basketball scholarship briefly before embarking on his baseball career.